nauseantparrot/nodejs-bst/README.md

 bst.removeMultiple([5, 7]) // { 9: [ { 1: [] }, {} ] }

 // Failure
-bst.removeNumber() // Error: You must pass a number to the removeNumber function bst.removeNumber('foo') // Error: You must pass a number to the removeNumber function bst.removeMultiple() // Error: You must pass an array to the removeMultiple function bst.removeMultiple([4, 'bar']) // Error: You must pass a number to the removeNumber function
+bst.removeNumber() // Error: The removeNumber method argument must be a number bst.removeNumber('foo') // Error: The removeNumber method argument must be a number bst.removeMultiple() // Error: The removeMultiple method argument must be an array bst.removeMultiple([4, 'bar']) // Error: The removeMultiple method argument must be an array
 ```

 ### Verify